 Educational Leadership and Policy

-Another strength of the ELP program is our faculty, who are leading experts in the field of educational leadership and policy.
+A notable strength of the ELP program is our faculty, who are leading experts in the field of educational leadership and policy.
 They bring a wealth of research and practical experience to the classroom, and many have held leadership positions in educational institutions and policy organizations.
 Their unique blend of the theoretical and the practical will offer you the opportunity to graduate with a degree that is both practice-based as well as having developed the research skills to grapple with today’s vexing educational problems.

 The ELP advising process is student-centered and highly personalized.
 You will develop a close relationship with your faculty advisor as well as with your other professors, all of whom will guide and coach you throughout the program as well as during your job search.

-Overall, the Educational Leadership and Policy master's program offers an exceptional educational experience that prepares graduates to become effective leaders and advocates in education.
+Overall, the Educational Leadership and Policy master's program offers an exceptional educational experience that prepares graduates to become effective leaders, policymakers, and advocates in education.
 Its combination of theoretical and practical coursework, experiential learning opportunities, and commitment to diversity, equity, and inclusion make it an excellent choice for students who are passionate about shaping the future of education.

 Program Timeline